Fåssjödal forest for Arctic violet

 Mosippa

-Arctic violet is the first to bloom in the spring of the four Pulsatilla species that occurs in Sweden.
+Arctic violet (Pulsatilla vernalis)is the first to bloom in the spring of the four Pulsatilla species that occurs in Sweden.
 They bloom from April to the middle of June but with great variations depending on snow depth and temperature.
 The Arctic violet’s flowers are white inside and violet to reddish on the outside.
 The stem and buds are lined with silky hair.

 Arctic violet does not have any long lived seedbank which means it can’t have its seeds laying in the soil for many years and still keep its germanition The plant however, can become very old, nearly 100 years.
 The seeds are hairy and adopted to drill themselves into the soil.
 The distance of spread is short and most of the seeds is dropped within a meter from the plant.
 But seeds that are spread by animals can give a more long distance spread.
 It is not likely that the flower can reclaim old sites.
 Bumblebees are vital for pollinating the Arctic violets flowers.
 They are attracted by the nectar and by an abundance of pollen.